IMIO/buildout.directory/README.rst

 buildout.directory
 -----------------

-This is the iMio direcotry (for smartweb) buildout.
+This is the iMio directory (for smartweb) buildout.